vast-community-hub/SortFunctions/README.md

 ## Installation

 ### Using Tonel Support
-Clone this repository in your local filesystem, load the `ST: Tonel Support` feature in VAST 12 or newer, and then evaluate:
+Clone this repository in your local filesystem, load the `ST: Tonel Support` and `ST: SUnit` features in VAST 12 or newer, and then evaluate:

 ```smalltalk
 | loader |